Sockets

 AppSocket.unsubscribeAppData(data, options)

-Unsubscribe from app data
+Unsubscribe from app data, removes a data subscription for the client.

 Arguments: